amandalin047/ERP_2023Fall/README.md

 source venv/bin/activate
 pip3 install jupyterlab mne pandas pingouin openpyxl flake8
 ```
+- **[MNE](https://mne.tools/stable/index.html) is the Python package for reading, processing, analyzing, and plotting EEG/MEG data.**
+- [Pandas](https://pandas.pydata.org/docs/) is a powerful library for data analysis amd manipulations in the form of `Pandas.DataFrame`
+- [Pingouin](https://pingouin-stats.org/build/html/index.html) is for for statistical analyses in Python (I find it more convenient tyan Statsmodels, which comes installed as a dependency with MNE.
+- [Openpyxl](https://openpyxl.readthedocs.io/en/stable/) is needed in order for Python to read from and qrite to Excel files.
+    ++ Side note: Excel now accepts (or is about to accept) Python syntax and functions 😍
+- [Flak8](https://flake8.pycqa.org/en/latest/) is basically Grammerly for Python.

 After it's done, type `pip3 list` again.
 You should now see a long list of packages installed.